SAP/jenkins-library/documentation/docs/stages/introduction.md

     You find more details about the custom defaults in the [configuration section](../configuration.md)

-### Second step: Prepare pipeline for your main branch.
+### Second step: Prepare pipeline for your main branch

 Extend your configuration to also contain git ssh credentials information.